opencv/opencv/doc/tutorials/objdetect/cascade_classifier/cascade_classifier.markdown

 -   Use the @ref cv::CascadeClassifier class to detect objects in a video stream.
 Particularly, we will use the functions:
-    -   @ref cv::load to load a .xml classifier file.
+    -   @ref cv::CascadeClassifier::load to load a .xml classifier file.
 It can be either a Haar or a LBP classifer
-    -   @ref cv::detectMultiScale to perform the detection.
+    -   @ref cv::CascadeClassifier::detectMultiScale to perform the detection.

 Theory
 ------